andreeeeeea/ManageFlow/README.md

 # EmployeeManager
- A web app where users can keep track of their employees and create and delegate tasks to them.
+ A web application where users can track their employees and create and delegate tasks to them.